 If you’re interested in joining the team, drop us an email across to [email protected] with the following:

-Do note, that at this present time we have a waiting list for applicants so please allow between 3-6 weeks for us to reply and review your application
+Do note, we have a waiting list for applicants so please allow between 6-10 weeks for us to reply and review your application.
+Furthermore, we would require you to write at least 4 articles a month too.

 -Your home town/ country